tkukec/stem24-phishing-tracker/README.md

 2. **Form Validation**: Frontend form validation is implemented to provide a smooth and error-free user experience.
 3. **Security-focused Packages**: We use the most up-to-date packages with no known security vulnerabilities to mitigate risks and ensure a robust security posture.

+### Domain-Driven Design (DDD) in Golang

+Our server application follows the principles of Domain-Driven Design (DDD) to ensure that our codebase reflects the real-world problem domain and fosters a clear understanding of our business logic.
+In DDD, the core focus is on modeling the domain, its entities, behaviors, and interactions, which aligns perfectly with the design philosophy of Golang.

+In our implementation, we structure our codebase around domain concepts, such as users, authentication, authorization, and resource management.
+Each domain entity is represented as a struct in Go, encapsulating both data and behavior relevant to that entity.
+By adopting DDD principles, we promote modularity, maintainability, and scalability in our codebase.

+Furthermore, DDD encourages the use of ubiquitous language, ensuring that domain concepts are represented consistently across our codebase and communication channels.
+This helps in fostering collaboration between developers, domain experts, and stakeholders, leading to a shared understanding of the system.

+In summary, Domain-Driven Design in Golang guides our development process, resulting in a robust and well-structured server application that aligns closely with our business requirements and promotes clarity and maintainability in our codebase.

 ## Bonus task
 - Using eslint, husky and lint staged